Charter Schools FAQ Section 1Frequently asked questions regarding general information on charter schools.

 Responses to these frequently asked questions are advisory only.
-Charter schools and charter authorizers are encouraged to review the actual laws and regulations that provide the basis for these responses and consult with their own legal counsel regarding the application of any of these issues to a specific situation.
+Charter schools and charter authorizers are encouraged to review the laws and regulations that provide the basis for these responses, and to consult with their own legal counsel regarding the application of these issues to specific situations.

 - Q.1 What is a charter school?

 - Q.2 Are charter schools part of the public school system?

 - Q.3 Are there different types of charter schools?

 - Q.4 How are charter schools listed on the California Department of Education (CDE) Web site?

 - Q.5 Where is information about the current academic performance of a charter school located on this Web site?

 - Q.6 What is the protocol for filing a complaint against a charter school?